Upgrading from 1.8.x to 2.0.x

 To point the panel at your own collector:

 UPDATE sb_settingsSET value = 'https://your-collector.example.com/v1/ping'WHERE setting = 'telemetry.endpoint';Setting the value to the empty string disables network calls without flipping the user-facing toggle.
-There’s no UI for this knob — it’s a debug / escape-hatch surface.
+There's no UI for this knob; it's a debug escape hatch.
 The Worker source lives at sbpp/cf-analytics for operators who want to inspect or fork the collector.

 Performance impact